-Only six of the 12 studies described post-procedure antithrombotic strategy, and only three were similar, hindering a comprehensive analysis of the protocols used.
+Only six of the 12 studies described post-procedure antithrombotic strategy, and only three were similar, hindering a comprehensive analysis of the used protocols.
 Antithrombotic therapy has never been formally evaluated in terms of outcome events in this setting.
 Both direct oral anticoagulants and vitamin K antagonists are currently used.
-However, considering their biomechanical similarity, there is the possibility of a contraindication to direct oral anticoagulants in MitraClip, as in mitral stenosis and mitral prostheses.
-Nevertheless, the similar stroke incidence for TMVR and OMT indicates no concern regarding the use of direct oral anticoagulants after the MitraClip procedure.
+However, considering biomechanical similarity, there is the possibility of a contraindication to direct oral anticoagulants in MitraClip, as in mitral stenosis and mitral prothesis9.
+Nevertheless, similar stroke incidence for TMVR and OMT indicates no concern regarding the use of direct oral anticoagulants after the MitraClip procedure.